A partnership between the Foundation and CA Romania to support microfinance

 “We have customers who travel to shop (China, Ivory Coast, Togo, Benin, etc.).
 Informal traders are afraid, and this could affect their business.” – Microfinance institution in Burkina Faso

 The inability to gather impacts all operations taking place in markets and fairs.
-Traders are prohibited from operating and have no alternative income.
-The travel ban is severely impacting global tourism and, consequently, all small, local businesses dependent on tourism (hotels, drivers, guides, restaurants, souvenir sellers, etc.).
-Remittances are declining, which also affects families back home who rely heavily on these transfers.
+Traders are prohibited from carrying out their activities and have no alternative income.
+The travel ban is severely impacting global tourism and, consequently, all small local businesses dependent on tourism (hotels, drivers, guides, restaurants, souvenir sellers, etc.).
+Remittances are declining, which also affects families back home who rely, to a large extent, on these transfers.

 “If the travel ban continues in the Gulf region and Europe, Jordan's economy is likely to suffer as it also depends on tourism revenues and remittances from the Gulf” – Jordan Microfinance Institution